IMPORTANT NEW ARTICLE – JUNE 2015

 Since so many people have apparently been wondering and asking, it was thought wise to produce this article specifically on the subject.

-In 1906, Leadbeater had been forced out of “The Theosophical Society – Adyar” in shame and disgrace after admitting under oath to having performed sexual acts on young boys in his care.
+In 1906, Leadbeater had been forced out of “The Theosophical Society – Adyar” in shame and disgrace after admitting under oath to having engaged in highly indecent behaviour with young boys in his care.
 However, only a couple of years later, Annie Besant – who was soon to become the president of the Theosophical Society – invited Leadbeater back and readmitted him, much to the shock and disgust of many members.

 But Leadbeater claimed that Maitreya was first of all going to appear as a Bodhisattva and World Teacher and then sometime later on would succeed Gautama as the Buddha.
 Even more surprisingly, he announced that Christ and Maitreya are one and the same person.
 According to him, this being – who he called the “Christ-Maitreya” or “Lord Maitreya the Christ” – was a highly advanced soul living in a physical body here on the physical plane, somewhere in the Himalayas, and that he had spiritually overshadowed and worked through “the Master Jesus” during the three years of the latter’s public ministry.
 Thus, according to this line of thought, Jesus and Christ are two distinct beings.